-As I slowly regained energy, I was soon able to ground these startling reactions in common knowledge on grief (read: Psychology Today articles.)
+As I slowly regained energy, I was soon able to ground these startling reactions in readings on grief thanks to Psychology Today articles.
 I learned a sudden loss of appetite was normal.
 I learned about the “grief spasms” that left me disoriented and exhausted.

 Still, this societal understanding felt half-empty.

-As my friend & I were both queer, Black, nonbinary, and living with suicidal depression, our pain of existing was & is deeply intersectional.
+As my friend and I were both queer, Black, non-binary, and living with suicidal depression, our pain of existing was and is deeply intersectional.
 However, in the lay constructs of grief I explored, I couldn’t feel a space for the incredible depth of that pain.

-In light of this, I centered my processing around a radical question: What does intersectional grief look like in my body?
+In light of this, I centered my processing around a radical question: what does intersectional grief look like in my body?
 When my depressive reality echoes a blood-filled indictment: “A system cannot fail those it was never meant to protect?”
-When my mourning becomes a genderqueer brown body suspended in soap water & gospel?
+When my mourning becomes a genderqueer brown body suspended in soap water and gospel?

-As I grieved, my question rung in silence.
-It tremored through the racialized poverty denying my friend the consistent medication, therapy & self-discovery they sought.
-It sunk deep — into the salt waters of systemic & intergenerational trauma our black bodies have not forgotten.
+As I grieved, my question rung in the silence.
+It tremored through the racialized poverty denying my friend the consistent medication, therapy, and self-discovery they sought.
+It sunk deep — into the salt waters of systemic and intergenerational trauma our black bodies have not forgotten.

-In this silence, I learned “there is a special grief felt by the children and grandchildren of those who were forbidden to read, forbidden to explore, forbidden to question or to know.”
-In this sorrowful reflection, Alice Walker gives voice to a construct known in suicide literature as “thwarted belongingness,” or “the extent to which individuals believe their need to belong is met or unmet.”
-As the space for this special, deep, & intersectional grief is ignored, a sense of thwarted belongingness can impact one’s capacity to hope, to live with pain, & to exist in this world.
+In this silence, I learned Alice Walker’s sorrowful reflection that “there is a special grief felt by the children and grandchildren of those who were forbidden to read, forbidden to explore, forbidden to question or to know.”
+Walker’s statement gives voice to a construct known in suicide literature as “thwarted belongingness,” or “the extent to which individuals believe their need to belong is met or unmet.”
+As the space for this special, deep, and intersectional grief is ignored, a sense of thwarted belongingness can impact one’s capacity to hope, to live with pain, and to exist in this world.

-As I hold space for this grief, my fledgling hope is able to dream another question: What does intersectional growth look like in my body?
+As I hold space for this grief, my fledgling hope is to be able to dream another question: what does intersectional growth look like in my body?